scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 We encourage readers to try suggested composability modes and use them in production environments, if this provides better results.
 However, there are potential enhancements that can be implemented and we need feedback and realistic use cases in order prioritize the improvements.

+Both *tbb* and *smp* modules are implemented and tested with both major Python versions, 2 (starting with 2.7+) and 3 (3.5 and newer).
 The *smp* module works only on Linux currently, but can be extended to other platforms as well.
 It bases its calculations only on the pool size and does not take into account its real usage.
 We think it can be improved in future to trace task scheduling pool events and become more flexible.